Adult Autism Test - Autism-Spectrum Quotient (AQ)

 20%OF USERS

-Relatives or partners take it to better understand a loved one’s communication style and support needs and to reduce misunderstandings.
+Relatives or partners take the test to better understand a loved one’s communication style and support needs and to reduce misunderstandings.

 BASED ON AGGREGATED, ANONYMIZED DATA FROM TENS OF THOUSANDS OF FREUDLY USERS.